Iceland travel news

 When Iceland's Highland F-roads open in 2026 — and how to know the day they do

-Iceland's F-roads (mountain Highland routes) open in stages from late May through mid-July depending on the spring melt.
-Here is the typical 2026 sequence and how to check live status.
+When do Iceland's F-roads open in 2026?
+The Highland mountain routes open in stages from late May to mid-July as the snow melts — and how to check live status.

 -